 14. The HKMA expects every institution to have a formal loan classification system in place for internal monitoring of its asset quality.
-Institutions whose internal systems are different from that of the HKMA are required to agree with the HKMA the methodology for mapping their system onto the HKMA's system for the purposes of reporting the Quarterly Analysis of Loans and Advances and Provisions (MA(BS)2A).
+Institutions whose internal systems are different from that of the HKMA are required to agree with the HKMA the methodology for mapping their system onto the HKMA's system for the purposes of reporting the Quarterly Analysis of Loans and Advances and Provisions (MA(BS)2A) and Part III of MA(BS)1H.

-Hong Kong Monetary Authority January 2018
+Hong Kong Monetary Authority December 2021